winedarksea/AutoTS/extended_tutorial.md

 * An initial train/test split is generated where the test is the most recent data, of forecast_length
 * A random template of models is generated and tested on the initial train/test
 	* Models consist of a pre-transformation step (fill na options, outlier removal options, etc), and algorithm (ie ETS) and model paramters (trend, damped, etc)
-* The top models (selected by a combination of SMAPE, MAE, RMSE) are recombined with random mutations for n_generations
+* The top models (selected by a combination of metrics) are recombined with random mutations for n_generations
 * A handful of the best models from this process go to cross validation, where they are re-assessed on new train/test splits.
-* The best model in validation is selected as best_model and used in the .predict() method to generate forecasts.
+* The best model in validation is selected as best_model and used in the `.predict()` method to generate forecasts.

 ### A simple example
 ```